giuseppeborgese/aws-course-examples/private-link-demo/REAME.md

 * these acceptance will require some minutes, after 1 or 2 minutes refresh and you will see that it is available

 ### in the "Service Consumer"
-* you can copy the DNS names from the endpoint and use it inside a machine to test
+* you can copy the DNS names (NOT the service endpoint) from the endpoint and use it inside a machine to test

+Remember to destroy everything when you finish to avoid incuring in charges